 - Wines are usually bought by traders, private collectors and investors.

-- Many are then re-tasted and re-assed once bottled and the wines are beginning to leave the wineries.
+- Many bottles are re-tasted and reassessed once bottled and then begin the process to leave the wineries.
 This is often a good time to assess any early investments, which is important in this stage fine wine lifecycle.

 - The wines for investment are aged ‘In-Bond’ and stored professionally.
 ‘In-Bond’ means you don’t have to pay Customs Duty or VAT.